Kyle Dargan

 Kyle Dargan is an American writer and editor.
 He is the author of six poetry collections.
 Dargan is currently an associate professor of literature and the assistant director of creative writing at American University, as well as Books Editor for the Wondaland Arts Society.

 Biography

 Dargan was born in Newark, New Jersey.
-He received a BA from the University of Virginia and MFA from Indiana University.
+He received a Bachelor of Arts from the University of Virginia and Master of Fine Arts from Indiana University Bloomington.

 Dargan's first four poetry collections were published by University of Georgia Press.
 His first collection, The Listening (2004), was the recipient of the Cave Canem Poetry Prize in 2004.
 His second collection, Bouquet of Hungers (2007), was awarded the Hurston/Wright Legacy Award in poetry in 2008.
 "Logorrhea Dementia" was published in 2010 and Honest Engine was published in 2015.
 Dargan's fifth book, Anagnorisis, (Triquarterly, 2018), won the Lenore Marshall Poetry Prize from the Academy of American Poets in 2018.